 Fall Simmer Pot Ingredients

-The following ingredients are suggestions: use the fresh ingredients you have on hand to add aromatics the natural way!
+The following ingredients are suggestions: use the fresh ingredients, or old produce you have on hand, to add aromatherapy the natural way!

 - Juices: Got some on-the-edge apple cider, cranberry, or orange juice?
-Add that as part of your liquid.
+Add that to your liquid.

-- Citrus fruits: Grab an orange, clementines, lemon, grapefruit, even a lime would work!
-By the way, you can also use the peels for fragrance.
+- Citrus fruits: Grab a whole orange (mine was looking a little sad), clementines, lemon, grapefruit, or even a lime would work!
+By the way, you can also use the only the peels if preferred.

 - Cranberries: Frozen or fresh cranberries will work great here!